-Just as the development of systematic experimental inquiries at the time of Galileo has changed scientific thinking, recent developments in computational and information science are having a similar impact, adding to theory and experiment a third scientific method: computer simulation.
+Just as the development of systematic experimental inquiries at the time of Galileo has changed scientific thinking,

 In our research, we use computer simulation in two ways.